diofant/diofant/docs/modules/numeric-computation.rst

 Numeric Computation
 ===================

-Symbolic computer algebra systems like SymPy facilitate the construction and manipulation of mathematical expressions.
+Symbolic computer algebra systems like Diofant facilitate the construction and manipulation of mathematical expressions.
 Unfortunately when it comes time to evaluate these expressions on numerical data, symbolic systems often have poor performance.

-Fortunately SymPy offers a number of easy-to-use hooks into other numeric systems, allowing you to create mathematical expressions in SymPy and then ship them off to the numeric system of your choice.
+Fortunately Diofant offers a number of easy-to-use hooks into other numeric systems, allowing you to create mathematical expressions in Diofant and then ship them off to the numeric system of your choice.
 This page documents many of the options available including the ``math`` library, the popular array computing package ``numpy``, code generation in ``Fortran`` or ``C``, and the